Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 "The turning point in mathematics was Descartes' variable magnitude.
 With that came motion and hence dialectics in mathematics, and at once, too, of necessity the differential and integral calculus…."
 [Engels (1954), p.258.]

-But, if variables allow mathematicians to handle change, why can't this allowed of logicians?
+But, if variables allow mathematicians to handle change, why can't this be allowed of logicians?

 Nevertheless, a few counter-examples (to the claim that FL cannot cope with change) should at least give neutral observers pause for thought (though not dialecticians, who ignore awkward details like these, and continue to make the same baseless assertions about FL and change whatever awkward facts are lobbed in their general direction).